benedemon/sendEmail-API/README.md

 # sendEmail-API

-This is a REST API that can be hit to send an Email to the given email address from the registered email address.
+This is a REST API that can be hit to send an Email from a configured email address.
 It uses nodemailer.

 ## Installation & Setup :